ResearchKit/ResearchKit/docs/Survey/CreatingSurveys-template.markdown

 either using the built-in `NSSecureCoding` support, or to another format appropriate for your application.

-“If your task can produce file output, the files are generally referenced by an `ORKFileResult`, and they are placed in the output directory that you set on the task view controller.
+If your task can produce file output, the files are generally referenced by an `ORKFileResult`, and they are placed in the output directory that you set on the task view controller.
 After you complete a task, one implementation might be to serialize the result hierarchy into the output directory, zip up the entire output directory, and share it.

 In the following example, the result is archived with